mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 To use GitLab Runner with Docker you need to [register a new runner](https://docs.gitlab.com/runner/register/) to use the `docker` executor.

-An example can be seen below.
-First we set up a temporary template to supply the services:
+In this example, we first set up a temporary template to supply the services:

 ```shell
 cat > /tmp/test-config.template.toml << EOF